Logan-Hansen/PokemonCrystal/README.md

 Other Updates & Changes
 --------------------
-- [ ] Trade evolutions by level
+- [X] Trade evolutions by level - 36 for Haunter, Machoke, Graveler, and Kadabra.
+Can also still trade to evolve early
-- [ ] Trade evolutions that require item now work as if it was a stone
+- [X] Trade evolutions that require item now work as if it was a stone, or can still trade while holding
 - [ ] Updated movesets for Pokemon
     - [ ] Improved egg move options (check that all are possible)
     - [ ] More evolution move options